IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/05_Updating/Row-Template/01_igGrid_Updating_RowEditDialog_Configuring.md

 3. Define a template element for the Row Edit Dialog Template <a id="js-define-template"></a>

-	The following code defines a template element which is used as a row template for the row edit template to specify custom formatting and styling.
+	The following code defines a template element which is used as a row template for the row edit dialog to specify custom formatting and styling.

 	**In HTML:**